Abdoulaye-Thespy/TTT-live/Readme.md

 ## Deployed Branch

-The `main` branch is the deployed branch and any changes pushed to it will be automatically deployed to the live version of the website.
+The `master` branch is the deployed branch and any changes pushed to it will be automatically deployed to the live version of the website.

 ## Usage